RillistikPete/MusicApplication/README.md

 # Music Application

-Mock repository of a music producer artist web page that plays an audio track, soon to be customized for audio controls such as scrubbing.
+This is a template for building a web application containing audio players, navigation, and other functionality.
+See README for more information.

 #### .NET MVC
 #### C#